Outcomes of Death Warrants in 2018

 1 execution has been halted by reprieve.

-2 failed executions were halted when execution personnel were unable to set an IV line.
+1 failed execution was halted when execution personnel were unable to set an IV line.

 |Date of Scheduled Execution||State||Prisoner||Outcome|